hanadrizz/The-Barkeeper/README.md

-  sex | Responds with "thats what i have with your mom lmao :fire::fire::fire::fire:" sus | Responds with "sus" rps [move] | You can't win at "Rock Paper Scissors" complementarybread | pun on the word "compliment" and the complementary bread you receive at resturants.
+  sex | Responds with "thats what i have with your mom lmao :fire::fire::fire::fire:" sus | Responds with "sus" rps [move] | You can't win at "Rock Paper Scissors" complementarybread | Pun on the word "compliment" and the complementary bread you receive at resturants.
 The bot sends you a private message with an image of a bread with the caption "You're cute."